lz4/lz4/README.md

 |master      | [![Build Status](https://travis-ci.org/Cyan4973/lz4.svg?branch=master)](https://travis-ci.org/Cyan4973/lz4) |
 |dev         | [![Build Status](https://travis-ci.org/Cyan4973/lz4.svg?branch=dev)](https://travis-ci.org/Cyan4973/lz4) |

-This is an official mirror of LZ4 project, [hosted on Google Code](http://code.google.com/p/lz4/).
+This is the official LZ4 repository.
-The intention is to offer github's capabilities to lz4 users, such as cloning, branch, pull requests or source download.

 The "master" branch will reflect, the status of lz4 at its official homepage.
-The "dev" branch is the one where all contributions will be merged.
+The "dev" branch is the one where all contributions must be merged before being promoted to master.
 If you plan to propose a patch, please commit into the "dev" branch.
 Direct commit to "master" are not permitted.
-Feature branches will also exist, typically to introduce new requirements, and be temporarily available for testing before merge into "dev" branch.
+Feature branches also exist, temporarily, typically to introduce some new requirements and functions, and for dedicated testing before merge into "dev" branch.

 Benchmarks